-Diermeier is a fellow of the American Academy of Arts and Sciences, the Guggenheim Foundation and the Canadian Institute of Advanced Research.
+Diermeier is a fellow of the American Academy of Arts and Sciences and the Guggenheim Foundation.
 His teaching and research focus on formal political theory, political institutions, the interaction of business and politics, text analytics, behavioral models of politics, and crisis and reputation management.
-He has published four books and more than 100 research articles in academic journals, mostly in the fields of political science, economics and management, and in other areas ranging from linguistics, sociology and psychology to computer science, operations research and applied mathematics.
+He has published four books, with his fifth to appear in March 2023, and more than 100 research articles in academic journals, mostly in the fields of political science, economics and management, and in other areas ranging from linguistics, sociology and psychology to computer science, operations research and applied mathematics.

 From 2016 until 2020, Diermeier served as provost of the University of Chicago, where he was also David Lee Shillinglaw Distinguished Service Professor in the Harris School of Public Policy and the College at University of Chicago’s Department of Political Science.

 Through his career as a faculty member, Diermeier has combined excellence as a researcher and teacher with an entrepreneurial mindset.

 Diermeier started his career as an assistant professor at the Stanford Graduate School of Business in 1994.
 Northwestern University recruited him to its Kellogg School of Management in 1997 to build its political economy program.
 He rose quickly through the ranks at Kellogg, receiving early promotion to professor just four years after earning his Ph.D.